 Not sure where to look?
 Get your accommodations search started with this guide to the best places to stay in Xian…

-Where to stay in Xian: A complete guide to the best neighbourhoods & areas for travellers
+Where to stay in Xian: The best neighbourhoods & areas

 Xian is known for its history.
 It’s the cultural centre of inland China and home to some of the most important sites, such as the Terracotta Army and the fortifications of old Xian.